PelionIoT/mbl-docs/Docs/Update/updating_mbl.md

 A boot component update depends on the parts of the boot sequence you have changed.
 Review the serial output from the device to check version numbers.

-If you have update apps, you can check on their status by using the `runc list` command.
+If you have updated applications, you can check on their status by using the `runc list` command.
 See [Identifying the running applications](#identifying-the-running-applications) for more information.

 ### Identifying the active root file system partition